Quantum spin systems on infinite lattices: The toric code

-It has been the hope that this ground state space could be used to store quantum information (or qubits).
+It has been the hope that this degenerate ground state space could be used to store quantum information (or qubits ).
 The idea is that we would encode the information in a certain state in the ground space.
+Since on the torus the ground state is four-fold degenerate, this would allow us two store two qubits, i.e. $\mathbb{C}^2 \otimes \mathbb{C}^2$.
 The hope was that this would lead to a reliable storage.
 That is, the state should not change because of small perturbations due to the environment, such as thermal noise.
 This is a natural requirement if one wants to store information for a longer time, just as with a classical hard disk you expect to be able to read your files again if you turn on your computer the next day.
-The essential idea now is that to transform the state $F_{\xi_X} \Omega$, where $\Omega$ is a state in the ground space, to another (orthogonal) state in the ground space, one has to do a \emph{non-local} operation, where locality is interpreted here in terms of the system size.
+The essential idea now is that to transform the state $F_{\xi_Z} \Omega$, where $\Omega$ is a state in the ground space, to another (orthogonal) state in the ground space, one has to do a \emph{non-local} operation, where locality is interpreted here in terms of the system size.
 Here, to undo the effect of the path operator, one has to apply another operator going around the loop.
-If we make the system big, such non-local operations are very unlikely to occur due to thermal fluctuations~\cite{MR1924451}.
+If we make the system big, such non-local operations are very unlikely to occur as a result of thermal fluctuations~\cite{MR1924451}.

 A more careful analysis unfortunately shows that that this is a bit too optimistic, see for example~\cite{MR2345476,MR2525435,terhaltoric,PhysRevLett.110.090502}.\footnote{This is only a small selection on the vast amount of literature on so-called self-correcting quantum memories.} For example, what can happen is that a local (pair) of excitations gets created.
-This is local, and won't destroy the information in the ground state.
+This is local, and will not destroy the information in the ground state.
 However, there is no energy penalty for moving the excitations around.
 This has the effect that they may spread out very fast, to get something that is \emph{not} local any more.
-It is now generally accepted that the toric code is not a good quantum memory, and finding one is one of the big challenges in quantum computing at the moment.
+It is now generally accepted that the toric code is not a good quantum memory, and finding a system that is, is one of the big challenges in quantum computing at the moment.